-It should come as no surprise to learn that a bank should spend more time testing its online banking system than a provider of an app for searching for a parking space.
+It should come as no surprise to learn that a bank should spend more time testing its online banking system than a provider of an app for searching free parking space.
 But what criteria do you use to orientate yourself?
 This is where the need for protection comes in.
-The higher the damage arising in the event of abuse and the more likely an abuse is, the greater the need for protection.
+The higher the damage arising in the event of abuse and the more likely an abuse is, the greater the protection needs.
 An application with a high need for protection requires a greater depth and scope of testing – in short: more intensive searching – than an application with a low need for protection.
-More frequent testing and the use of other analytical techniques, in particular code analysis (see question 36), are also appropriate means for applications with high protection requirements.
+More frequent testing and the use of other analytical techniques, in particular code analysis (see question 37), are also appropriate means for applications with high protection requirements.

 The determination of the need for protection is often not trivial.
 In addition to the effects on the business processes, it is primarily relevant how valuable the processed data is for protection.
 It should also not be underestimated that even if the application and data are considered to be worthy of limited protection, the loss of trust (damage to image) caused by a security incident can still be considerable and in the worst case could endanger the business model.

 31. … and why do protection needs matter?